MicrosoftDocs/msix-docs/msix-src/psf/package-support-framework.md

 ms.localizationpriority: medium
 ---

-# Apply runtime fixes to an MSIX package by using the Package Support Framework
+# Get Started with Package Support Framework

 The [Package Support Framework](package-support-framework-overview.md) is an open source kit that helps you apply fixes to your existing desktop application (without modifying the code) so that it can run in an MSIX container.
 The Package Support Framework helps your application follow the best practices of the modern runtime environment.